Cosmological effect of coherent oscillation of ultralight scalar fields in a multicomponent universe: Inclusion of other matter components and the generalization of the coherently oscillating scalar field solution

 \subsection{Intricacy of the initial conditions}

 In this paper, we are considering a manifold $(\mathcal{M},g_{\alpha\beta})$ that is globally hyperbolic, i.e., there exists a global Cauchy surface ($\Sigma$) whose domain of dependence $D(\Sigma)\equiv \mathcal{M}$.
 From the Cauchy data given on a Cauchy surface $(\Sigma)$, we can construct the entire manifold.
-If we consider a single homogeneous scalar field that seeds the spacetime and which is oscillating much faster compared to the cosmological time scale, then the Cauchy data would be: $(\Sigma,~h_{ab},~ \mathcal{K}_{ab},~\phi(0),~\dot{\phi}(0))$, where $h_{ab}, \mathcal{K}_{ab}$ are the induced metric and the second fundamental form on $\Sigma$, respectively.
-However, one has to choose the data in such a way that it must satisfy the following constraint equations on $\Sigma$:
+In the present case the initial data, which involves the scalar field and its derivative at the initial time, $t=0$, must have to be specified on $\Sigma$.
+A brief discussion on the formalism of the Cauchy initial value problem is presented in appendix \ref{formal}.